RileyWeaver/miniproject3RileyWeaver/README.md

 # Project Title
-Mini Project 3 - Blog Website
+Mini Project 3 - Video Game Review

 ## Description

-Creates a blog site.
-First created a database and then uses Python Flask to change the database with CRUD operations and then outputs to the blog site.
+Creates a video game review site.
+First created a database and then uses Python Flask to change the database with CRUD operations and then outputs to the site.

 ### Dependencies
 ```